MislavJaksic/get-popular-dependents/README.md

 DeepPavlov                        5754     1034  deepmipt        https://github.com/deepmipt/DeepPavlov
 ```

 Note: you can only search libraries published on GitHub.
-For example, you cannot find which GitHub projects use Python's [asyncio](https://docs.python.org/3/library/asyncio.html).
+For example, you cannot find projects that use Python's [asyncio](https://docs.python.org/3/library/asyncio.html).

 ## Development